Huntsman School Academic Scholarship

 Scholarships are allocated for the Fall and Spring semester of the academic year.
 If recipients are unable to attend for any part of the year the award may be reduced by an appropriate amount.

-Scholarships are awarded for the specific academic year, thus deferrals to a future academic year are not allowed.
+Scholarships are awarded for the specific academic year, thus deferrals to a future academic year are approved on a case by case basis only.

-Only students with primary majors in the Huntsman School of Business will be considered for scholarships awarded by the Huntsman School.
+Only students with declared majors in the Huntsman School of Business will be considered for scholarships awarded by the Huntsman School.

 DATES TO REMEMBER

-- Scholarship Awards Gala – If you are awarded and accept a scholarship, you must attend the Scholarship Awards Gala in Fall 2017 or you may forfeit your scholarship.
-Details will be sent to the recipients.
+- Annual Scholarship & Awards Gala – If you are awarded and accept a scholarship, you must attend the Annual Scholarship & Awards Gala in Fall 2018 or you may forfeit your scholarship.

 WHAT HAPPENS TO YOUR APPLICATION

-Your application is considered for a cash award by the Huntsman School of Business Scholarship Committee.
+Your application is considered for an award by the Huntsman School of Business Scholarship Committee.

 - An index formula that awards a score with weighted components based upon 1) overall GPA and credit hours and 2) Huntsman GPA and credit hours, with the Huntsman component making up approximately 2/3 of the weighting.
 All students that maintained a Huntsman GPA of at least 3.7 and an index score of 95 or higher were awarded a scholarship.